 Natural Stones

 Türkiye has a rich potential in terms of natural stone resources, consisting of various colors and patterns of crystalline limestone (marble), limestone, travertine formation limestone (onyx), conglomerate, breccia, and igneous rocks (granite, syenite, diabase, diorite, serpentine, etc.) due to its geological structure.
 In our country, there are a total of 7.8 billion cubic meters of natural stone resources, including 4 billion cubic meters of exploitable marble, 2.8 billion cubic meters of exploitable travertine, and 1 billion cubic meters of granite reserves.
-Furthermore, it is known that our country possesses approximately 45.75 billion tons of reserves, which account for 40% of the world's natural stone reserves.
+Furthermore, it is known that our country possesses approximately 63.11 billion tons of total natural stone reserves, which account for 40% of the world's natural stone reserves.

 The most well-known marble varieties produced in our country and recognized in the international market are: Süpren, Elazığ Vişne, Akşehir Siyah, Manyas Beyaz, Bilecik Bej, Kaplan Postu, Denizli Travertine, Ege Bordo, Milas Leylak, Gemlik Diabase, and Afyon Şeker.

-Date of Update: 22 June 2023
+Date of Update: 18 May 2026

 The details presented here have been prepared with the aim of informing the users of the website of our Ministry, and do not possess the characteristics of official binding documents.